apichick/apigee-dev-training/labs/lab-01/README.md

 13. Click on the **APIs** menu on the top bar and select the API product, so you can see the API documentation.

     ![View API documentation](images/view-api-documentation.png)

-13. To be able to try out the API using the sandbox in the developer portal, we will need to add CORS support to our API proxy.
-You just need to go to back to the **Develop** tab in your API proxy and do the three following things:

 14. Click on the **Authorize** button and enter your API key.
 The select one of the available path and click on **Try it out**.